 The company plans 38,400 linear feet of core and reverse circulation drilling to define existing gold occurrences on the Champion Reef property and intercept expected gold mineralization on the Raddatz-Lovering property.

 BoreSight Minerals is beginning a three phase geophysical/drilling/development program at the Drum Mountain Gold Project.

 Phase I. Permitting and reclamation bonding.

 Phase III.
 Assays and Technical report (NI43-101) and drill access reclamation.

-Drilling will determine the extent of gold mineralization on the Drum mountain gold Project property and place a value on the ore that exists or is geologically and geochemically inferred.
-It will also be utilized in negotiating an Earn-In mining contract with a well-established mining and development company and securing additional precious metal claims/properties, and in the general operation of the company.
+Drilling will determine the extent of gold mineralization on the West Extension Project and place a value on gold mineralization that exists or is geologically and geochemically inferred.

 The Detroit Mining District